Substance Abuse Among the Deaf Community

 First, though, let’s look at some of the factors unique to hard of hearing people (some of which are also true of anyone with a disability).

-All of this is compounded by the tragedy that Deaf people often struggle to develop social skills and recognize what is or is not socially acceptable.
+All of this is compounded by the tragedy that Deaf people often struggle to develop social skills and recognize what is or is not socially acceptable4.
+This can cause substance abuse among the Deaf or hard of hearing.

 - Low self-esteem

-A review of the literature, published in the Annals of General Psychiatry, found that Deaf adults had a higher rate of depression than the general population.
+A review of the literature, published in the Annals of General Psychiatry, found that Deaf adults had a higher rate of depression than the general population14.
 One has to appreciate the difference in dealing with depression for a person who does not have access to the entire world of language and a large number of possible conversation partners.
-One sees the causation with alcohol and drug use.
+One sees the causation with substance abuse in the Deaf community.

 As mentioned above, among all populations, individuals who have been the victims of any kind of abuse are much more likely to develop substance use disorders.
-A study by Anderson, et al. refers to multiple studies that report Deaf people report levels of abuse that are twice as high as the hearing population.
+A study by Anderson et al. refers to multiple studies that report Deaf people report levels of abuse that are twice as high as the hearing population1.
 The abuse includes intimate partner violence, sexual assault, and crime victimization.

-Another report showed that a shocking 54% of boys and 50% who were either Deaf or hard of hearing are victims of sexual abuse.
+Another report showed that a shocking 54% of boys and 50% who were either Deaf or hard of hearing are victims of sexual abuse7.

 Another factor with a big and hard-to-break causal chain is that Deaf people have a much more difficult time dealing with trauma than the hearing population.
 This, of course, compounds an already unacceptable and deeply sad situation.